MrUnbelievable92/MaxMath/README.md

 # MaxMath
 MaxMath is the most powerful and extensive SIMD math library available to Unity developers.
 Built on top of Unity.Mathematics and utilizing Unity.Burst, it introduces the following key features:

 - **Support For All Primitive Data Types:** MaxMath adds support for `(s)byte`, `(u)short`, and `(u)long` vectors and matrices.
-These data types come with specialized overloads for all functions in Unity.Mathematics.
+These data types come with optimized overloads for all functions in Unity.Mathematics.
 Additionally, specialized `Random8/16/32/64/128` types are available for efficient pseudo-random number generation.
 - **Wider Vectors With Full Hardware Support:** Vector types are expanded to 256 bits, enabling types like `byte32`, `short16`, `int8`, and `float8`.
 This allows you to leverage the full potential of SIMD computation.
 - **Many Additional Functions:** MaxMath includes a massive library of mathematical functions not found in Unity.Mathematics, with about five times as many highly optimized functions at your disposal.
 Each function is fully documented with XML annotations.
 A full list is provided further below.
 - **Exotic Data Types:** MaxMath introduces data types such as `(U)Int128` (scalar only), 128-bit `quadruple` precision floats (scalar only), and 8-bit `quarter` precision floats (in both scalar and vector forms).
 Additionally, `Divider<T>` offers highly optimized integer division operations, extending and outperforming specialized libraries like libdivide.